-Osborne forgeries, we have decided to dedicate a
+Osborne paintings on the market, we have decided to dedicate a

-new page to this matter.
-Aloysius O'Kelly, Nathaniel Hone, Augustus Burke
+forgery page to this matter.
+Aloysius O'Kelly, Nathaniel Hone, Augustus Burke,

-the page over the next year.
-If have information you would like us to
+attentions of the forgery trade.
+If you have information you would like us to

-include or if you have any reason to suspect the status of any work in your
+include on our pages or if you have any reason to suspect the status of any work in your

 Go to the Sales pages for details of paintings currently

 The Archive pages illustrate paintings we have sold in the past,

 and indicate the type of paintings we are interested in purchasing.
 The